mihaelasandrea/second-chance-web/README.md

 ## Images

 ## Tutorials
+### Stackoverflow
+For the confirmation password in the register form I used the code from [Stackoverflow](https://stackoverflow.com/questions/21727317/how-to-check-confirm-password-field-in-form-without-reloading-page)
 ## Tutor Support
 Special thanks to Johann for his patience and for helping me out with figuring out why the delete button from the profile template returned the 404 error message that the requested url was not found.

 Special thanks to Igor Basuga for his kind support and valuable explanations helping me out when I got stuck with my workspace not being able to preview.

+Special thanks to Kevin for his kind support helping me out with connecting the contact us form to the email address and pointing me in the right direction for fixing the confirmation password functionality.

 ## Other